 Workers Compensation Claim: Back Injury

-Job related back injuries cause huge challenges to the injury victim and can be life changing.
+Many back injuries cause huge challenges to the injury victim and can be life changing.
 The injured worker can miss time from work and may never return to full duty or to their pre-injury job.
-Read further for the do’s and don’ts of workers comp back injury settlements.

 Workers Compensation: Sudden Onset Versus Repetitive Motion